Skip to main content

 3. Upload your character model in FBX (.fbx) or glTF (.glb/.gltf) format.

-4. Verify that the character model is loaded correctly by viewing an existing motion or generating a new one.
+4. Verify that the character is loaded correctly by viewing or generating a motion.

 6. Save the character ID for later use.

-You can also upload a character via the API.
-See the API documentation for more details.
+You can also upload a character via the API — see Auto-rig / add a character.

 Auto-rigging

-If your character doesn't have a skeleton rig, Uthana will automatically attempt to create one for you.
-The auto-rigging process typically takes an additional 30-60 seconds to complete, but allows you to use characters that weren't originally rigged for animation.
-If auto-rigging fails, you'll receive a detailed error message in the GraphQL response.
+If your character doesn't have a skeleton rig, Uthana will automatically attempt to create one.
+Auto-rigging typically takes an additional 30-60 seconds and allows you to use characters that weren't originally rigged for animation.

 curl 'https://uthana.com/graphql' \